larsiusprime/loc-sync/README.md

 - Translators prefer cloud storage like google drive over git
 - Programmers like me prefer git for robust version control & change history
 - Programmers like me sometimes make tweaks to localization files directly in the raw text form
+- You might want to present translators with a slightly different organization of files than you use in your game (separating UI files from Story files, for instance, in case you just want to do a partial translation or something)
 - Loc-sync keeps all localization files in "one" place to cut down on duplication errors
 - Loc-sync ensures everything is always in UTF-8 format
 - Loc-sync ensures everything is always in [Firetongue](https://github.com/larsiusprime/firetongue) compatible TSV files